LapisBlue/lapisblue.github.io/app/assets/README.md

-# LapisDev site
+# LapisBlue site
-You probably want to look on the master branch.
+You probably want to look on the source branch.
 Because of the asset handling, this README is copied to the deployed site.